DeltaRCM/pyDeltaRCM/docs/source/info/outputfile.rst

 In any given run, the saving parameters "save_<var>_grids" control whether or not that 2-D grid variable (e.g. velocity) is saved to the netCDF4 file.
-In the netCDF4 file, a 3-D array with the dimensions `time` :math:`\times` `x` :math:`\times` `y` is created for each 2-D grid variable that is set to be saved.
+In the netCDF4 file, a 3-D array with the dimensions `seconds` :math:`\times` `x` :math:`\times` `y` is created for each 2-D grid variable that is set to be saved.
 Note that `x` is the *downstream* coordinate, rather than the Cartesian `x` when displaying the grid.
 The appropriate units for all variables are stored: for example "meters per second" for the *velocity* grid.
+All variables include a description via the `long_name` attribute.

 .. note::

-   The format of the output netCDF file coordinate changed in `v2.1.0`.
-The old format is documented in :attr:`~pyDeltaRCM.model.DeltaModel.legacy_netcdf`, and that input parameter `legacy_netcdf` can be used to create on output netcdf file with the old coordinate configuration.
+   The format of the output netCDF file coordinate changed in `v2.2.0`.
+The old format (up to v2.1.9) is documented in :attr:`~pyDeltaRCM.model.DeltaModel.legacy_netcdf`, and that input parameter `legacy_netcdf` can be used to create on output netcdf file with the old coordinate configuration.
+The output format for pyDeltaRCM v2.1.0 and earlier is deprecated and has been removed.

 Grid Coordinates
 ================

-Grid coordinates are specified in the variables `time`, `x`, and `y` in the output netCDF4 file.
+Grid coordinates are specified in the variables `seconds`, `x`, and `y` in the output netCDF4 file.
 These arrays are 1D arrays, which specify the location of each cell in the domain in *dimensional* coordinates (e.g., meters).
 In the downstream direction,  the distance of each cell from the inlet boundary is specified in `x` in meters.
 Similarly, the cross-domain distance is specified in `y` in meters.
-Lastly, the `time` variable is stored as a 1D array with model `time` in seconds.
+Lastly, the `seconds` variable is stored as a 1D array recording model elapsed time in seconds.

 Model Metadata